ssolbak/medium-node-apps/README.md

 ## The Code

-1) Sample fantasy hockey draft app (that does almost nothing)
+1. Sample fantasy hockey draft app (that does almost nothing).
-2) The event bus - communication between modules.
+2. The event bus - communication between modules.
 Reduce cross-cutting coupling.
-3) Avoid ../../../../dependency hell.
+3. Avoid ../../../../dependency hell.
 Use a ~ symlink.
-4) Not implemented, but the public folder is more single page style.
+4. Not implemented, but the public folder is more single page style.

 ## Opinions

-1) Group by coupling, not functionality.
+1. Group by coupling, not functionality.
-1) Use an event store.
+2. Use an event store.
-2) Be explicit
+3. Be explicit
     - much easier to code "make customer preferred" then "save customer"
-3) 10 tables/domain is a good rule.
+4. 10 tables/domain is a good rule.
 If more consider splitting.
-4) Keep your tests inline with your code.
+5. Keep your tests inline with your code.
 Remind yourself continually that each file should have tests.
-5) Names of files is critical.
+6. Names of files is critical.
 Underscores is not.

 ## Is this style for me?